 The Bambi utilizes the classic curved look.
 It's small, lightweight, and Airstream touts that you can pull it with an SUV.

 It comes with 4 floor plans.
 It is very light and fits in pretty much any campground.
 The base weight is right at 3,000 pounds, and you can only add 500 lbs of cargo.
+This trailer also needs less towing capacity than many of the other Airstreams.
 Single axle only.

 - Length: 16' to 22'